sahilsing2k02/Sign-Language-Translator/README.md

 A real-time application for detecting and recognizing sign language gestures using a webcam feed.

+The Sign Language Recognition project focuses on developing an intelligent system that can understand and interpret hand gestures used in sign language and convert them into text or speech.
+The main goal of this project is to help bridge the communication gap between hearing-impaired individuals and the general public.

+In this project, we used Machine Learning and Deep Learning techniques, especially Convolutional Neural Networks (CNNs), to recognize hand gestures from images or live video input.
+The system captures hand gestures through a camera, processes the image, extracts important features, and predicts the corresponding alphabet, word, or sentence.

+The dataset consists of labeled images of different sign language gestures.
+After preprocessing and training the model, it can accurately classify gestures in real time.
+Technologies such as Python, OpenCV, TensorFlow/Keras were used for implementation.

+This project demonstrates practical applications of AI in assistive technology and highlights how deep learning can be used to solve real-world social problems.

 ## Table of Contents

 - [Aim](#aim)